DataDog/documentation/content/en/account_management/rbac/data_access.md

 ### Not supported example

-#### Restricted dataset 1:
+#### Restricted Dataset 1:
 * Telemetry type: RUM
     * Filters: `@application.id:ABCD`

-#### Restricted dataset 2:
+#### Restricted Dataset 2:
 * Telemetry type: RUM
     * Filters: `env:prod`

-Restricted dataset 1 uses `@application.id` as the tag for RUM data, so a new restricted dataset can't change to a different tag.
-Instead, consider reconfiguring restricted dataset 2 to use `@application.id`, or changing all of your restricted datasets with RUM data to use another tag.
+Restricted Dataset 1 uses `@application.id` as the tag for RUM data, so a new Restricted Dataset can't change to a different tag.
+Instead, consider reconfiguring Restricted Dataset 2 to use `@application.id`, or changing all of your Restricted Datasets with RUM data to use another tag.

 ### Not supported example

-#### Restricted dataset 1:
+#### Restricted Dataset 1:
 * Telemetry type: RUM
     * Filters: `@application.id:ABCD`